re-ops/re-conf/README.md

      (summary "installing packer done"))))
 ```

-Within each function each resource is executed asynchronously, once done the next resource being.
+Within each function each resource is executed asynchronously, once done the next resource beings.

 Functions are grouped into namespaces and invoked in parallel: